in January, this convention features targeted training for sales

 a broadcast exhibition, a legislative breakfast, the Awards of Distinction

 Ceremony and an annual business meeting and elections.
-The conference
+The convention

 also offers advertising and sponsorship opportunities to stations